GRAND: Guidance, Rebalancing, and Assignment for Networked Dispatch in Multi-Agent Path Finding: Method Details

 breaking ties by a fixed, deterministic rule (e.g., lowest seed index), so that the regions~$\{V_i\coloneqq \{v\in V\colon \pi(v)=i\}\}_{i\in V_{\mathrm{agg}}}$ form a partition of~$V$.

 On dense warehouse layouts, we populate~$V_{\mathrm{agg}}$ with: (i) all aisle intersections (i.e., to capture routing hubs/bottlenecks), and (ii) perimeter pick/pack stations (i.e., to capture sinks/sources).
 This yields regions aligned with traffic structure while preserving geodesic distances in~$G$ (including directed one-way aisles and waiting self-loops).
 In typical instances, this aggregation reduces the number of vertices (i.e., from $|V|$ to $|V_\mathrm{agg}|$) by more than 90\%.
 We show an example of this aggregation in \cref{fig:aggregation}.
+More generally, seeds can be chosen by overlaying a coarse, approximately uniform grid on the map.